changkun/gp/homeworks/solutions/krasnor/3-smooth/README.md

 3. **Runtime performance**: Which part of your code could be a bottleneck and how the computation performance could be improved?

 ```
-Mass and Wheight Matrix are calculated seperately (2 loops).
+Mass and Weight Matrix are calculated seperately (2 loops).
 This could be done in one loop.
 ```

 ## Reference Results